inezpereira/open-neuroscience/README.md

 # Open Neuroscience Repository 🧠

-An community-fed index of data-sharing initiatives, as well as of resources working towards reproducible Science 🧪.
+A community-fed index of data-sharing initiatives, as well as of resources working towards reproducible Science 🧪.
 Lists are alphabetically organized.
 If you'd like to contribute (please do!), submit your pull request.

 ## 💾 Data-sharing initiatives